 Any distribution reinvested will be invested at the ex-distribution Entry Price prevailing on the last day of the period.
 The Responsible Entity may, in its discretion, elect to provide Direct Investors with a discount for Ordinary Units issued under the distribution reinvestment plan.
-The current discount for the distribution reinvestment plan can be found on the Fund website.
+As at the date of this PDS, the discount for the distribution reinvestment plan is 5%.
+The current discount for the distribution reinvestment plan on the Fund website.